Why Preventive Care Lowers Health Care Costs

 - Pediatric care - Dental and vision care must be covered.

-- Prescription drugs - All plans listed on the exchanges will include coverage of at least one drug in every category in the U.S. Pharmacopeia.
-Whatever you pay out-of-pocket for drugs will also count toward your deductible, which is not true for all insurance plans prior to the ACA.
-They also usually offered this at a cost.
+Prescription drugs - All plans listed on the exchanges will include coverage of at least one drug in every category in the U.S. Pharmacopeia.
+Whatever you pay out-of-pocket for drugs will also count toward your deductible.
+This is not true though for all insurance plans prior to the ACA.
+They also offered this at a cost.